CoffeeMan1ac/project-streamline/README.md

 Built as a Software Engineering Project (Trinity College Dublin, SwEng 2026 — Group 4) in collaboration with an industry partner, with an emphasis on a production-ready engineering workflow: automated CI/CD and comprehensive testing.

 > **Note on internal links.** This project was developed on Trinity College's internal GitLab.
 Links to project boards, issues, CI pipelines, and test reports are preserved below for completeness but require Trinity VPN access.
-The full source and commit history are in this repository.

 ## Tech Stack